 Sail away from Lisbon is magical, as the ship passes beneath the largest suspension bridge in the world and the Christ statue stands with outstretched arms in the distance.
 Just two more days and we will reach our final destination, Southhampton, England.

-You will notice that I did not say check emails or browse the internet in the paragraph above.
+You will notice that I did not say to check emails or browse the internet in the paragraph above.
 That is because we did not purchase the internet package that is offered by the ship.
-Also a good decision, because it did not function most of the time.
+Also, a good decision, because it did not function most of the time.
 We heard many people complain about cost vs. value.
 We did hit the first wi-fi hotspot available at each port to catch up with family.
 The same goes for the drink package.
-When we costed it out, we would each have to drink in excess of 6 drinks per day to make it cost effective.
+When we costed it out, we would each have to drink in excess of 6 drinks per day to make it cost-effective.
 No thanks.
-We enjoyed a cocktail in the afternoon and an occasional glass of wine with dinner which was satisfying and cost saving.
+We enjoyed a cocktail in the afternoon and an occasional glass of wine with dinner which was satisfying and cost-saving.
 Ditto with paying the additional charge for specialty restaurants.
 Even though this ship does have a couple of very good restaurants, notably Murano and the Tuscan Grille, we did not want to blow the budget with three weeks in Europe yet to come.
 There were passengers who were spending their entire vacation on this cruise and I fully understand why they would want to splurge on everything from spa treatments to shopping sprees, but it was not in our budget to be extravagant here.

 We arrived in Southhampton, England around 7:00 a.m. and were off the ship by 8:30.
 Our luggage had been collected the night before and it was waiting for us in the baggage area of the port.
-The process could have not have gone more smoothly.
+The process could not have gone more smoothly.
 Now, off to the next leg of the journey!

 If you are looking for relaxation and luxury for your next trip to or from Europe, we highly recommend a re-positioning cruise.
-Glam it up or keep it casual, go economy or break the bank, your choice.
+Glam it up or keep it casual, go economy, or break the bank, your choice.
 Happy sailing…